US midterms: Key factors of the 2018 elections | Malay Mail

 Trump’s scorched earth campaign stops have whipped up conservative fears about a migrant caravan “invasion,” waves of crime and a slide towards socialism should Democrats take congressional control.

-Many Democrats are counting on anti-Trump fervor to drive their base to the polls, but some advocate ignoring the politics of personal destruction and zeroing in on policy debates.
+Many Democrats are counting on anti-Trump fervour to drive their base to the polls, but some advocate ignoring the politics of personal destruction and zeroing in on policy debates.

 Trump is “deploying demagoguery to distract and divide us,” and wielding “fear” to shift focus away from issues that Americans truly care about, warned Senate Democrat Patrick Leahy.